 DIY Manicure Kit

-For our kit, we used from , which came pre-stocked with everything we’d need for a salon quality mani.
+For our kit, we used The Studio Box from Olive & June, which came pre-stocked with everything we’d need for a salon quality mani.
 You can pick up one of your own or put together a DIY version with the items below:

 - nail polish remover